-He authored a now legendary private cellar book in which he led the holdings of two wine cellars.
-These were obviously very well equipped, because he mentions sherry. port wine.
+He wrote a now legendary private cellar book in which he kept the inventory of two wine cellars.
+These were obviously very well stocked, because he mentioned sherry. port wine.
 Madeira (one of his preferences), Claret.
-Margaux, Burgundy (eg La Tche ) chablis.
-Château d'Yquem, Champagne (eg Pommery ) and Riesling ( Marcobrunn 1880 Jesuitengarten 1890 Karthäuserhofberg 1893).
-In the process, too vintages judged, he expressly praises in 1840 and referred to 1841 as very bad.
+Margaux, Burgundy (e.g. La Tâche ) chablis.
+Château d'Yquem, Champagne (e.g. Pommery ) and Riesling ( Marcobrunn 1880 Jesuitengarten 1890 Karthäuserhofberg 1893).
+In doing so, too vintages judged, he expressly praised 1840 and described 1841 as very bad.
 There is also information about the market: 1868 fine quality & very high prices, 1869 very fine quality at relatively low prices .
-It will also be over spirits and beers, as well as many interesting details such as cellar facilities and accessories such as bottles and glasses reported.
-Last but not least, the guests are also mentioned with the food and drinks served including the guest list.
-This multi-faceted work was first published in 1920 under the title "Notes of a Cellarbook" and was then considered an important and forward-looking work on wine and drinking culture,
+But it is also about spirits and beers, as well as many interesting details such as basement furnishings and accessories such as bottles and glasses.
+Last but not least, the guests are also mentioned with the food and drinks served, including the guest list.
+This widely published work was first published in 1920 under the title "Notes of a Cellarbook" and was then considered an important and future-oriented work on wine and drinking culture,

-In his honor was founded in 1931 in London, the "Saintsbury Club", which is considered the most famous diners club in connection with wine.
-For illness, Saintsbury never attended one of the twice-yearly events.
+In honor of him, the “Saintsbury Club” was founded in London in 1931, which is considered the most famous Diners Club in connection with wine.
+Saintsbury never took part in any of the biannual events due to illness.
 The club of these wine lovers consists of a maximum of 50 members.
-The famous wine merchant and wine author André Simon (1877-1970) was the first treasurer and winemaker of this club.
+The famous wine dealer and wine author André Simon (1877-1970) was the first treasurer and cellar master of this club.